beefyfinance/beefy-docs/products/pancake-swap.md

 This strategy farms CAKE, the [Pancake Swap Native token](https://exchange.pancakeswap.finance/#/swap).

 {% hint style="info" %}
 You do not receive CAKE directly.
-Instead, the farmed CAKE are sold to return more CAKE-BNB LP to you when you withdraw.
+Instead, the farmed CAKE are sold to return more TEN-BNB LP to you when you withdraw.
 {% endhint %}

 |  |  |